Black Canaan: Comics adaption

-The story was adapted by writer Roy Thomas and penciler Howard Chaykin, as other non-Conan material previously handled in Marvel Comics' and novel editions.
+The story was adapted by writer Roy Thomas and penciler Howard Chaykin into a Conan story, as was other non-Conan material previously handled in Marvel Comics' and novel editions.
 The story was presented in two issues, Conan the Barbarian #82-83 (cover-dated Jan.-Feb.
 1978), under the titles The Sorceress of the Swamp and The Dance of the Skull!.